What is Photography Drawing (PhtD)™?

 I elaborated this study initially to be published in the book I’m working on “From Basics to Fine Art – Black and White Photography – Architecture and Beyond”, book that will be published in a matter of weeks, but I wanted to share a part of this study with everyone too, as a free offer and a sneak peek inside my mind.
 This is a fragment from the book (a big one but still a fragment, as the study is too long for just a blog post) but you will find the whole study in the book, including all the Processing Steps in Photography Drawing not included here, along with many other topics (fine art, architecture, composition, vision, black and white processing etc.) that sustain each other and that lie at the base of our way of creation, of our “secret”.
 You will know exactly what the authors do to create the work they create.
 But before even getting the book, here is another article I posted and that will be helpful.

 – The Guide to Vision™ by Julia Anna Gospodarou

-The book has been already published at this moment and has received hundreds of excellent reviews, becoming, two years after its publication a best seller and one of the most important books on Fine Art photography you can find and “the best book on B&W photography written in the past 40 years” as highly rated professional critics as George DeWolfe say.
+The book has now been published and has received hundreds of excellent reviews, becoming, soon after its publication, a best seller and one of the most important books on Fine Art photography you can find and “the best book on B&W photography written in the past 40 years” as highly rated professional critics as George DeWolfe say.
 We can only be happy about it and hope the information in this book can help other artists discover what we discovered too: that Vision is what it is all about and this is what pushes you to learn all the other things too so you can express it in images.
-You can find the book in our webstore at this link
+You can find the book in our webstore at this link.

 An addition to the material in the book is the extensive study of vision, (en)Visionography and fine art photography, with hands-on advice on long exposure and architecture photography and accompanied by an eBook on black and white processing with my processing method Photography Drawing, you can find in my recently released video tutorial